Analysis | What to know about Ketanji Brown Jackson, Biden’s pick for the Supreme Court

 When she was being confirmed for her first federal judgeship in 2012, then-Rep. Paul Ryan (R-Wis.), who would go on to be House speaker, introduced her.
 The two are related by marriage (Ryan’s sister-in-law is married to the twin brother of Jackson’s husband).
 Ryan said “although our politics may differ, my praise for Ketanji’s intellect, for her character, for her integrity, it is unequivocal.”

-But it’s not clear if any Senate Republicans would support her now.
+But it’s not clear whether any Senate Republicans would support her now.
 Another potential nominee, J. Michelle Childs, a judge in South Carolina, had at least one GOP senator, Graham, talking favorably about her.

 If all 50 Senate Democrats support her, Biden doesn’t need any Republican votes to get her nomination confirmed by the Senate.
-But given how Biden had prioritized bipartisanship, he may like for his nominee to get some Republican votes.
+But, given how Biden had prioritized bipartisanship, he may like for his nominee to get some Republican votes.

 Liberals really like her: A dozen liberal groups sent a letter to Biden championing Jackson — without mentioning her by name, NBC News reported.
 They like her background working with some of the most disadvantaged people in the justice system.